• Skip to primary navigation

 For the lemon cream sauce:

 • Fresh lemon juice: Fresh makes a huge difference, and you don’t need much anyway.
-Don’t use bottled juice.
-You’ll also need lemon slices for garnish.
+Don’t use bottled juice since it can taste artificial.

-• Heavy cream: To thicken the sauce, add creaminess, and balance out the acidity from the lemon.
+• Heavy cream: To thicken the sauce, and also balances out the acidity from the lemon.

-• Minced garlic and unsalted butter: Fresh garlic is my recommendation here.
-Butter adds richness.
+• Minced garlic and unsalted butter: Fresh garlic is my recommendation, butter for richness.

 As always, ingredient quantities are listed in the recipe card down below.